personal projects

 Why did I make this?

-For this 8-week project, I was inspired by Counter-Strike Sources' bunny hop gamemode and Dying Light.I wanted to achieve a high-paced game feel by creating this player controller from scratch in a custom C++ Engine.
+For this 8-week project, I was inspired by Counter-Strike Sources' bunny hop gamemode and Dying Light.I wanted to achieve a high-paced game feel by creating this player controller from scratch in a custom C++ Engine that has PhysX implemented.
 The engine was originally built from scratch for a school game project.

 Features